 The Adjutant General”

-After arriving in the camp, J.C. developed malaria and diphtheria.
+During June, the first cases of diphtheria appeared in the camp, and by July, it had spread throughout the camp.
+After arriving at the camp, J.C. developed malaria and diphtheria.
 He was admitted into the camp’s hospital on June 18, 1942.
+The Japanese finally gave the American medical staff anti-biotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
 He remained in the hospital until he was discharged on February 1, 1943.

 While he was hospitalized, his family received a second message from the War Department since he was still listed as being MIA as of June 25.
 The following is an excerpt from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Private J. C. Garrett had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”